What is simplicity

 “Fear not, little flock, for it is your Father’s good pleasure to give you the kingdom.
 Sell your possessions, and give to the needy.
 Provide yourselves with moneybags that do not grow old, with a treasure in the heavens that does not fail, where no thief approaches and no moth destroys.
 For where your treasure is, there will your heart be also.”
 (Luke 12:32-34)

-prayer Practice
+prayer practice

 This serves to give ideas on how to practice prayer in correlation with the simplicity practice.
 If you want to practice prayer but do not know where to start, simply choose one of these and apply it to your daily schedule.